itayhau/WPFHackerU/TutorialPoints2_DepProp/readme.txt

-Start first with the OTHER DepProp of the Button - MouseOver
+START first with the OTHER DepProp: (of the Button - MouseOver) TutorialPoints2_aDepPropButton

 Creating Dependency property
 In the project need to create new UserControll called MyUserControl